bhlx3lyx7/arch-learning/_tech-tools/system_design/system_design_video_notes.md

 	+ read committed isolation
 - read skew (non-repeatable read): multi read inconsistent state during a txn
 	+ snapshot isolation: each txn id is saved with the rows it writes, value can be seen if it has the highest txn id while smaller than reader txn id
-- lost update: concurrent txns to read value, change and update, there might be update lost
+- lost update: concurrent txns to read value, change and update, there might be update lost (for single row)
 	+ atomic write operation: CAS, exclusive lock
 	+ explicit lock: hard to reason about, lead to many bugs
 	+ automatic db detection: use snapshot isolation to detect lost updates (can detect the value it is about to write has been changed by other txn id), and then rollback and retry
 	+ these solutions doesn't work in multi-leader/leaderless replication, because they assume one copy of data, better to store conflicts as siblings or use custom resolution logic
-- write skew: concurrent txns to read a set of rows, make decision and update, which might impact the read set of rows
+- write skew: concurrent txns to read a set of rows, make decision and update, which might impact the read set of rows (for multi rows)
 	+ predicate lock: lock to all the rows reading to form the predicate, but the non-exist row can not be locked
 - phantoms: same issue as write skew, but invariant are broken when both txns create a new row, nothing can be locked
 	+ materialize conflicts: create a physical row or object, then concurrent txns can lock on it